-The Gambling Commission advises in its Guidance to Licensing Authorities that if a licensing authority is concerned that a premises may attract disorder or be subject to attempts at unauthorised access (for example by children and young persons) then it may require that the entrances to the premises are controlled by a door supervisor, and is entitled to impose a premises licence to this effect.
+The Gambling Commission advises in its Guidance to Licensing Authorities that if a licensing authority is concerned that a premises may attract disorder or be subject to attempts of unauthorised access, (for example by children and young persons) then it may require that the entrances to the premises are controlled by a door supervisor.
+It is entitled to impose a premises licence to this effect.

-Where it is decided that supervision of entrances/machines is appropriate for particular cases, a consideration of whether these need to be SIA licensed or not will be necessary.
+Where it is decided that supervision of entrances and or machines is appropriate for particular cases, a consideration of whether these need to be SIA licensed or not will be necessary.
 It will not be automatically assumed that they need to be licensed, as the statutory requirements for different types of premises vary.